wizo06/japanese/docs/grammar/fundamentals/description.md

 - 親切 ==な== さくら

 !!! warning "Pay attention to the kana 「な」"
-    When a na-adjective is describing a noun, the copula 「だ」 is dropped and we use the kana 「な」 to connect the two words (hence the name na-adjectives).
+    When a na-adjective is describing a noun, we use the kana 「な」 to connect the them (hence the name na-adjectives).

-    Again, this explanation isn't entirely correct according to how grammar is actually taught in Japan.
-However, for the sake of making things easy to understand, we will stick with this explanation.

 Examples of na-adjectives (highlighted) describing a noun: